Welcome to the world of Avios points!

 How early can I book Avios redemption flights?

-All BA flights open for booking at 355 days prior to departure, between midnight and 1am.
-BA is releasing the guaranteed two business class and four economy seats per flight at this point.
+All BA flights open for booking at 355 days prior to departure at 00.00 BST (01.00 BST).
+BA releases the guaranteed 14 seats per flight at this point.

 How can I minimise the taxes when I fly?